 If you are in this position, call for a free consultation.
 We can help you determine your best course of action and can request a hearing to fight for your right to follow your treating physician’s advice.

-When an injured worker is unable to return to his/her previous occupation because of his/her injuries, retraining can often help the worker develop new skills to enter a new occupation.
+When an injured worker is unable to return to their previous occupation because of their injuries, retraining can often help the worker develop new skills to enter a new occupation.
 Retraining may be available through the insurance carrier or through the Industrial Commission.
 In either case, a vocation rehabilitation counselor will work with the injured worker to determine the best course of action.
-It may be college, it may be trade school, or it may even be skills learned on the job.
+It may be college, it may be a trade school, or it may even be skills learned on the job.